neronotdante/openFoamDevGuide/BC/complicatedVel/readme.md

 The patch() function is defined in `FvPatch` class.
 It return a `polyPatch` class.The more information about this class can be found here [OpenFOAM Official Document](https://cpp.openfoam.org/v10/classFoam_1_1fvPatch.html).

-There are other function in polyPatch class, like
+There are other function in`polyPatch` class, like:
 ```CPP

     //- Return face centres